Adobe Stock 273418433

 Rules for company owners

-As part of a limited company, Directors can choose to make pension contributions for themselves, as well as their employees.
+For limited companies, Directors can choose to make pension contributions for themselves, as well as their employees.
 Making contributions as a Director to your own pension is a very tax efficient way of extracting capital from the business.
 Pension contributions are deemed to be allowable expenses where made ‘wholly and exclusively‘ for the purposes of the business, therefore reducing corporation tax.

 Key considerations